 Paying attention to your technique while you practice will help reduce your risk of injury.
 If you hold too much tension in your wrists and arms while you play, you increase the risk of repetitive motion injuries like carpal tunnel syndrome.
 Incurring one of these sorts of injuries will slow down your progress and potentially block you from achieving your goals with the piano.

 These exercises will help strengthen your hands and wrists and provide a gentle warm up before practice.
 I use these exercises as a warm-up every time that I practice.
 Practicing music is similar in many ways to athletic training.
 If you play a sport, you likely do not just show up to the game and begin playing as hard as you can.
 You try to show up early so that you can stretch, run around, and warm-up before the game so that you are physically and mentally prepared to work hard.
 This warm-up also reduces your risk of injury.
-For more information about the similarities between practicing instruments and athletic training, check out this article.

 Practicing with great technique will allow you to play more difficult music